NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 SkillTree overall testing strategy is to implement black-box integration tests and supplement with unit tests whenever an integration test is not possible.
 :::

-We like test  (especially integration tests), make sure you thoroughly test your code.
+We like tests (especially integration tests), so please make sure you thoroughly test your code.
-Prior making a Pull Request make sure that ALL tests pass:
+Prior to making a Pull Request make sure that ALL tests pass:
 1. Run services tests against PostgreSQL in addition to the build-in in-memory H2 database
 1. Run all Cypress tests